 In today's multi-channel, multi-device world, data can be a brand's greatest asset—and its biggest challenge.
 But brands that are successfully leaning on data to fuel business decisions are driving incredible growth.
-Below, we discuss three steps your brand can take to become more data-driven.
+Below, we discuss three tips for establishing a data-driven brand.

 1: Accumulate and integrate